Lifestyle changes after treatment for cancer of the esophagus

 You can start by working on those things that worry you most.
 Get help with those that are harder for you.
 For instance, if you are thinking about quitting smoking and need help, call the American Cancer Society at 1-800-227-2345.

 Eating right is hard for many people.
-This is especially true for cancers that affect the digestive tract, such as esophagus cancer.
+This is especially true for people with esophagus cancer.
 The cancer or its treatment can affect how you swallow.
 Nausea can be a problem from some treatments.
-You may lose your appetite for a while and lose weight when you don't want to.
+You may lose your appetite for a while and lose weight when you don’t want to.

 During treatment: Many people lose weight or have taste problems during treatment.
 If this happens to you, do the best you can.
 Eat whatever appeals to you.
 Eat what you can, when you can.
 Now is not the time to restrict your diet.
 You may find it helps to eat small portions every 2 to 3 hours.
 Try to keep in mind that these problems usually improve over time.
 You may want to ask your cancer team about seeing a dietitian, an expert in nutrition who can give you ideas on how to fight some of the side effects of your treatment.